-Our Global Impact Database is a Projects Abroad initiative that allows us to track our progress and evaluate the work we’re doing.
+Our Global Impact Database is a secure, anonymous database that is conceptualised, set up, and run entirely by our staff and volunteers.
+This Projects Abroad initiative allows us to track our progress and evaluate the work we’re doing.
 It helps our volunteers see the tangible evidence of their work, and that what they do contributes to the long-term goals defined in our management plans.

 Ultimately, we want to ensure that we and our volunteers are actively making a difference in the communities where we work and directly benefiting the people living there.

 As a responsible volunteering organization, we aim to provide worthwhile projects that meet the core needs of our beneficiaries and volunteers.
 As a result, data gleaned from our Global Impact Database is keenly analyzed to inform our strategies and operational decisions.

 Identifying needs and defining objectives

 The first step in working with the Global Impact Database is collecting baseline data.
 When we collect data on a placement or individual, we input this data into our system where it can be aggregated and used to identify what their specific needs are.

 For instance, the data might indicate that a kindergarten lacks hygiene resources, such as posters about hygiene and access to clean water for children to wash their hands.
 We can then use this information to put together a plan of action for improving hygiene at that specific placement.

 In addition to giving us direction on what needs to be done at each placement, the database provides information on how we can adjust the work we do for each individual or community.